JohnPetere/sams-Cake-Stands-React/README.md

 - React protected Routes
 ## TODO
 ### Priority
- - Update env variables
-  - [ ] Add .env to netlify
-  - [ ] Get get to load on local machine

 - [ ] Add in Nested Routes (dones't have to work or be filled yet)
      - [x] Add Page